 Disney has had so much success with its live-action versions of its animated classics like “Beauty and the Beast”, “Aladdin”, and “Cinderella”, Disney is developing a brand live-action version of “Hercules” with “Aladdin” director Guy Ritchie.
-The new film is going to be produced by AGBO, which is a production company that is run by Joe and Anthony Russo, who are behind the Marvel Studios mean hit, “Endgame”.
+The new film is going to be produced by AGBO, which is a production company that is run by Joe and Anthony Russo, who are behind the Marvel Studios mega hit, “Endgame”.

 In the original animated film, which is available to stream on Disney+, Hercules is taken from the gods as a newborn and adopted on Earth, where he becomes an awkward teenage pillar of strength.
 While trying to fit in, he discovers that his dad is Zeus and he could live on Mount Olympus—if he can move from “zero” to true hero.
 Hercules teams with babyhood pal Pegasus, the flying stallion, and Phil, a feisty personal trainer, for the mission.
 But it’s no easy task, as he must match wits with Grecian beauty Meg and a sinister hothead named Hades.
 With the help of comical sidekicks Pain and Panic, Hades plans to rule the Universe…with only Hercules standing in his way.
-Contains tobacco depictions.

 During a recent interview with Variety, Joe and Anthony Russo shared some new details on the new “Hercules” film.
 They explained why the new film will not be a scene-for-scene remake of the original animated film, with Joe Russo saying: